SinghTushar20/Learn-to-Code/02-Data Structures and Algorithms/Algorithims/Readme.md

 - Playing Cards with your friends (Insertion Sort).
 - sort() — uses IntroSort (a hybrid of Quicksort, Heapsort, and Insertion Sort), Faster than qsort().

+## Backtracking (Brute Force Algo)

+- Suppose we are coding a chess-playing algorithm and at a certain point, the algorithm finds that a set of steps fails to win.
+In this situation, the algorithm will reverse back to the safe state and try another possible set of steps.
+- Sudoku solver
+- 2048 game
+- N-Queen Problem

+## DP (Optimization over plain reccursion)

+- A. Real-life examples
+  - In Google Maps to find the shortest path between the source and the series of destinations (one by one) out of the various available paths.
+  - In networking to transfer data from a sender to various receivers in a sequential manner.
+- B. Applications in Computer science
+  - Multi-stage graph
+  - Traveling salesman problem
+  - Largest common subsequence - to identify similar videos used by youtube
+  - Optimal search binary tree- to get optimized search results.
+  - Single source shortest path- Bellman-Ford Algorithm.
+  - Document Distance Algorithms- to identify the extent of similarity between two text documents used by Search engines like Google, Wikipedia, Quora, and other websites.

 ## Greedy Algorithms

 - Dijkstra algorithm.